balancer/docs-v1/smart-contracts/api.md

 `isBound(address T) -> (bool)`

 A bound token has a valid balance and weight.
 A token cannot be bound without valid parameters which will enable e.g. `getSpotPrice` in terms of other tokens.
 However, disabling `isSwapPublic` will disable any interaction with this token in practice \(assuming there are no existing tokens in the pool, which can always `exitPool`\).
-This is one of many factors that could lead to `getSpotPrice` being an unreliable price sensor.

 #### `getNumTokens`